flit/imx6_platform_sdk/apps/filesystem/readme.txt

 This applications writes and reads files from a FAT formatted SD card in slot SD3 and displays performance statistics.
 Files are accessed using various chunk sizes from 512B to 1MB.
 Both buffered (filesystem) and raw read/write is tested.
+Both PIO and ADMA modes are tested.

 Requirements
 ------------

 Requires a FAT formatted SD card in SD3.
-For the file read test, a file named TESTIN.DAT must exist.
-The easiest way to create this file is to run the test one time and then copy TESTOUT0.DAT (which is created by the test) to TESTIN.DAT.
-Then run the test again.
+For the write test, files named TESTOUTx.DAT are created.
+For the read test, a file named TESTIIN.DAT is opened.
+If TESTIN.DAT does not exist it is created.

 Build options